jdaster64/ttyd-utils/source/README.md

   --rel_bss_address=0x80a00000
 ```

-* *NOTE: --rel must be specified as a relative path, and should contain a
-   single \* wildcard.*

 **As a side note**, if you're most interested in using these scripts as reference to
 hex-edit the DOL or RELs, the symbol maps generated in Step 3 will tell you the
 section-relative address of each symbol in the game, and you can add those